Sarah Kate Ellis: Personal life

-In 2011, Ellis co-authored a memoir with her wife, Kristen Ellis-Henderson, titled Times Two, Two Women in Love and the Happy Family They Made, released by Simon & Schuster.
-The autobiography chronicled their simultaneous pregnancies and road to motherhood—it was nominated for a Stonewall Book Award.
+In 2011, Ellis married Kristen Henderson, co-founder of the all-female rock band Antigone Rising.
+Their wedding was the first official marriage ceremony for a same-sex couple in the Episcopal Church in the State of New York following passage of the state's Marriage Equality Act.
 In 2013, the couple was featured on the "Gay Marriage Already Won" cover of TIME Magazine.

-Ellis and her wife were also profiled in a special New York Times Style section about marriage equality following its legalization in New York State and were the subjects of The Huffington Post's three-part documentary web series titled "Here Come the Brides."
-They were named one of GO Magazine's Most Captivating Couples of 2012 and are the mothers of two children.
-Ellis's marriage was the first marriage ceremony performed for a same-sex couple in the Episcopal Church of New York State.
+Together, Ellis and Henderson have co-authored a memoir titled Times Two, Two Women in Love and the Happy Family They Made, released in 2011.
+The autobiography chronicled their simultaneous pregnancies and road to motherhood, and was nominated for a Stonewall Book Award.
+In 2023, the couple also published a children's book titled All Moms.

-Ellis is also a Vestry member of St. Luke's Episcopal Church.
+Prior to her tenure at GLAAD, Ellis and her wife were also profiled in a special New York Times Style section about marriage equality following its legalization in New York State and were the subjects of The Huffington Post's three-part documentary web series titled "Here Come the Brides."
+They were named one of GO Magazine's Most Captivating Couples of 2012.